EXPLORING THE FUTURE OF BEAUTY

 Models Jane Engmann, Andrew Weber and Romy Bank

-Alexa Pollmann, Sitraka Rakotoniaina, and Sophie De Oliveira for project guidance and production advice.
+Project Guidance and Production Advice by Alexa Pollmann, Sitraka Rakotoniaina, and Sophie De Oliveira.

 HAIRYCEPTION